kavithaAnnepu/image-segmentation-SegNet/README.md

 we are using Adam optimizer to train the network.

-Here we are calculating the accuracy with respect to NLL loss with DICE loss.
+Here we are calculating the accuracy with respect to NLL loss with DICE loss and test metric as DICE score